 - 6.1.
 Medicines will be administered at school in the following circumstances: - 6.1.1.
-When it would be detrimental to the student's health or school attendance not to do so and; - 6.1.2.
-Where parents have given their consent. - 6.2.
+When it would be detrimental to the student's health or school attendance not to do so, and; - 6.1.2.
+Where parents have given their consent.

+- 6.2.
 At times, it may be necessary for a student to finish a course of medication at the school for short-term medical needs.
 In the case of students suffering from acute pain, such as migraines, the parents/carers will authorise and supply appropriate painkillers together with written instruction about when the student should take the medication.
 Where medication is administered by staff, parents/carers will provide authorisation, see Appendix 1.

-- 6.3.
-All medication held in the school will be registered on MedicalTracker outlining: - 6.3.1.
+In some cases, medication is checked by two members of staff before administering to the student. - 6.3.
+All medication held in the school will be registered on MedicalTracker or maintained in a secure file outlining : - 6.3.1.
 Name of medication - 6.3.2.
 Dose - 6.3.3.
 Method of administration - 6.3.4.
 Time and frequency of administration - 6.3.5.
 Other treatment - 6.4.
-A record of medication that has been administered will be held on MedicalTracker. - 6.5.
+A record of medication that has been administered will be held on MedicalTracker or maintained in a secure file. - 6.5.
 The Trust will only accept medication that is in-date, clearly labelled with the student's name and provided in the original container which has instructions for administration, dosage and storage.
 Insulin may be within a pen or pump but must also be in date. - 6.6.
 Medicines which are out of date or are no longer required will be returned to parents/carers for safe disposal.
 Where a student has left, medicines will be taken to a pharmacy for disposal. - 6.7.
 Controlled medication will be securely stored until required.
 They will be in a secure, locked storage container, inside a locked medical/first aid room.
 Medicines such as asthma inhalers, blood glucose testing and adrenaline pens will be accessible at all times. - 6.8.
 All medicine held will be stored appropriately.
 Staff involved in supporting students with medical conditions will be aware of the procedures for storing medicine and students will also be aware of storage. - 6.9.
 Any medication which must be refrigerated should be in an airtight container and stored upright in the designated fridge (this might also require to be securely locked).